 NPAC SMS shall be able to detect and report a discrepancy where an LSMS supports the SV Type and does not have a value for the SV Type on an SV or Block and the NPAC SMS has a value for the SV Type as follows:

-If the Originating Service Provider SOA No LSMS SV Type Audit Discrepancy Indicator is set to FALSE, the NPAC SMS shall record that a discrepancy occurred due to mismatched attributes on the SV Type for this failure and shall report that the LSMS failed the audit as part of the Audit Results, but shall not report the audit discrepancy details for this failure to the SOA.
+If the Originating Service Provider SOA No SV Type Audit Discrepancy Indicator is set to FALSE, the NPAC SMS shall record that a discrepancy occurred due to mismatched attributes on the SV Type for this failure and shall report that the LSMS failed the audit as part of the Audit Results, but shall not report the audit discrepancy details for this failure to the SOA.

-If the Originating Service Provider SOA No LSMS SV Type Audit Discrepancy Indicator is set to TRUE, the NPAC SMS shall record that a discrepancy occurred due to mismatched attributes on the SV Type for this failure and shall report that the LSMS failed the audit as part of the Audit Results, and shall report the audit discrepancy details for this failure to the SOA.
+If the Originating Service Provider SOA No SV Type Audit Discrepancy Indicator is set to TRUE, the NPAC SMS shall record that a discrepancy occurred due to mismatched attributes on the SV Type for this failure and shall report that the LSMS failed the audit as part of the Audit Results, and shall report the audit discrepancy details for this failure to the SOA.
 The audit discrepancy details reported shall indicate the NPAC SMS value for the SV Type and shall not contain the LSMS Value for the SV Type.

+[snip]

+R4-8 Service Provider Data Elements

+NPAC SMS shall require the following data if there is no existing Service Provider data: (reference NANC 399)

+…..

+74 NPAC Customer SOA No SV Type Audit Discrepancy Indicator

+…..

+[snip]

 ASN.1:

 MismatchAttributes ::= SEQUENCE {